 23. 12pm is the time of day financial services providers receive the most calls.
 Ensure your call center is adequately staffed during this time (Source: DialogTech).

-24. Calls will influence $1 trillion in US consumer spending this year.
+24. Calls will influence over $1 trillion in US consumer spending this year.
 In our mobile-first world, calls are often the most convenient way for customers to convert (Source: BIA/Kelsey).

 26. Callers convert 30% faster than web leads.
 Calls provide a more immediate return on your marketing investment (Source: Forrester).